pytorch/torchtune/README.md

 ## Get Started 🚀

 To get started with torchtune, see our [First Finetune Tutorial](https://pytorch.org/torchtune/main/tutorials/first_finetune_tutorial.html).
-Our [End-to-End Workflow Tutorial](https://pytorch.org/torchtune/main/tutorials/e2e_flow.html) will show you how to evaluate, quantize and run inference with a Llama model.
+Our [End-to-End Workflow Tutorial](https://pytorch.org/torchtune/main/tutorials/e2e_flow.html) will show you how to evaluate, quantize, and run inference with a Llama model.
 The rest of this section will provide a quick overview of these steps with Llama3.1.

 ### Downloading a model